Happier Docs

 • Spawns real child processes and validates process ownership/sweep behavior.

-DB contract (yarn workspace @happier-dev/server test:db-contract)
+DB contract (yarn --cwd apps/server test:db-contract)

 • Requires: DB provider runtime (postgres/mysql) and matching connection env.